-IRRIGATION WATER QUALITY PROTECTION \$300,000 for FY 20-21 Nitrate losses from irrigation of nitrogen demanding crops (such as corn, potatoes and edible beans) is a potential source of nitrate in groundwater, especially in areas with sandy soils.
+IRRIGATION WATER QUALITY PROTECTION \$220,000 for FY 18-19 Nitrate losses from irrigation of nitrogen demanding crops (such as corn, potatoes and edible beans) is a potential source of nitrate in groundwater, especially in areas with sandy soils.
 This funding provides an irrigation water quality specialist position through a contract with the University of Minnesota Extension.
 The water quality specialist develops guidance and provides education on irrigation and nitrogen BMPs for Minnesota Irrigators.
-In addition, funding supports the development of an irrigation tool for farmers to schedule irrigation around weather events and crop need.
 Many farmers, particularly those newly implementing irrigation, will benefit from increased education, training, and direct support.
-AgBMP LOAN PROGRAM \$150,000 for FY 20-21 The AgBMP Loan Program provides low interest loans to individuals for best management practices (BMPs) that restore or protect water quality.
+AgBMP LOAN PROGRAM \$150,000 for FY18-19 The AgBMP Loan Program provides low interest loans to individuals for best management practices (BMPs) that restore or protect water quality.
 The goal of the AgBMP Loan Program is to implement recognized management practices with proven environmental benefits.
 Loans are used to fund practices that prevent, reduce, or eliminate a nonpoint source water pollution problem in rural Minnesota, whether on a farm, a residence or business, an unsewered community, or a lakeside cabin.
 Funded projects typically include manure management, feedlot improvements, septic system upgrades, purchase of conservation tillage equipment, erosion control structures, and the repair or relocation of some wells.
-TECHNICAL ASSISTANCE AND ON-FARM DEMONSTRATIONS \$3 million for FY 20-21 The MDA's technical assistance helps to ensure accurate scientific information is available and used to address water quality concerns in agricultural areas of Minnesota.
+AGRICULTURAL RESEARCH AND EVALUATION \$1.325 million for FY 18-19 The MDA is using Clean Water Fund dollars to support agricultural research and evaluation.
+The goals of the program are to evaluate the effectiveness of agricultural conservation practices, identify underlying processes that affect water quality and develop technologies to target critical areas of the landscape.
+Funded projects provide current and accurate scientific data on the environmental impacts of agricultural practices and help to develop or revise conservation practices that reduce environmental impacts while maintaining farm profitability.
+Funding is awarded through a competitive request for proposal (RFP) process with most passed through to external researchers.
+Research priorities are selected with input from an interagency research team as well as other organizations.
+Since 2008, the MDA has announced nine requests for research proposals.
+Any organization, research entity or individual may apply for these funds.
+This program has sponsored 35 projects, 12 are on-going and 23 have been completed.
+Results from these studies are integrated into multi-agency efforts to protect and restore Minnesota waters.
+Most Total Maximum Daily Load (TMDL) and Watershed Restoration and Protection Strategies (WRAPS) reports reference work that was funded through this program.
+TECHNICAL ASSISTANCE AND ON-FARM DEMONSTRATIONS \$2.25 million for FY18-19 The MDA's technical assistance helps to ensure accurate scientific information is available and used to address water quality concerns in agricultural areas of Minnesota.
 This funding is used to evaluate conservation practices, share information about research and new technologies, and enhance outreach and education to the agricultural community and local government partners.
 Technical assistance also fills an important need for field demonstration and validation of practices.
 The MDA uses on-farm, edge-of-field monitoring to assess sediment and nutrient loss at the field-scale and to evaluate the effectiveness of conservation practices.
+New and existing conservation practices are evaluated at these sites including practices that have been developed or studied within the MDA's Agricultural Research and Evaluation Program.
 The MDA works with many partners including universities, crop consultants, soil and water conservation districts, farmers and other state agencies.
 Technical assistance activities include: